spcourse/sp1/python/en/loops/index.md

 -   **Note:** Python counts *up to* the last number in the function range(): range(1,11) runs from *up to and including* 10.
 This is a very common mistake to make when you begin programming in Python.
 It might feel unintuitive, but that's just the way it is.

--   In hthe above example we assigned the name 'x' to the variable, but we could of course have used a different name like 'number', 'i', 'counter' etc. You can use whatever you want.
+-   In the above example we assigned the name 'x' to the variable, but we could of course have used a different name like 'number', 'i', 'counter' etc. You can use whatever you want.

--   With range you can also specify the stepsize.
-This is standard set to 1, but if you perfer to take steps of 10 you would use the following syntax:
+-   With range you can also specify the step size.
+This is standard set to 1, but if you prefer to take steps of 10 you would use the following syntax:

          for x in range (1, 100, 10):